KYPHOSIS TREATMENT

 Neuromuscular Fatigue

-The altered spinal curvature can place additional strain on the neuromuscular system:
+Altered spinal curvature strains the neuromuscular system:

 Psychological Symptoms